 Generally speaking, when you hire a bookkeeper to manage your accounts, you’re going to get a lot of manual data reported to you in Excel spreadsheets.

-Here’s how it works: Your bookkeeper starts working on your books after the month ends, and then, usually 2-3 weeks into the following month, your books are delivered via an Excel spreadsheet attachment with key info such as the P&L report, balance sheet, and cash flow statement.
+Here’s how it works: Your bookkeeper starts working on your books after the month ends, and then, usually 2-3 weeks into the following month, your books are delivered via an Excel spreadsheet attachment with key financial reports such as the P&L report, balance sheet, and cash flow statement.
 This system (in particular, receiving your books 2-3 weeks after month end) can work fairly well for larger companies who don’t need to be as quick to react as startups do and have in-house employees who can extrapolate insights from the data; it can also work well for companies who are really only after their P&L report.

 But getting your startup’s financial health reported to you by a bookkeeper in an Excel spreadsheet isn’t proactive enough for a startup.
 The data isn’t dynamic.
 And because a startup has diverse financial obligations, we’ve found that this kind of one-note bookkeeping service leads to significant fragmentation.